Deep Learning for Data-Driven Districting-and-Routing: Graph Neural Network for District-Cost Estimations

 \subsection{Training}

-The network is trained using back-propagation using the mean absolute error as loss function (L1 loss) to find good values of the tensors $\bm{\theta}_1$, $\bm{\theta}_2$, $\bm{\theta}_3$ $\bm{\theta}_4$, $\bm{\theta}_5$, $\bm{\theta}_6$, and $\bm{\theta}_7$.
+The network, parameterized by all $\theta$ tensors (171,465 free parameters), is trained via back-propagation using the mean absolute error as loss function (L1 loss).
 The training is carried out for a maximum of 24 hours or $10,000$ epochs (with a batch size of 64) using Adam optimizer \citep{kingma2014adam}.
 As an additional early stopping criterion, the training is aborted when no reduction in the loss is observed after $1,000$ consecutive epochs.
 We used the default values for the optimizer ($\beta_1=0.9$, $\beta_2=0.999$, and no weight decay), except for the learning rate, which was set to $10^{-4}$ instead of $10^{-3}$ to better stabilize the training.